joskudesign

 LY

 The first image is for an essay depicting ideas of the relationships between people, nature and consumption from a philosophical standpoint, so I wanted the illustration to feel a little surrealistic.
 Light colours balanced the heaviness of the topic.
-Handmade brush strokes made it seem more approachable and reminded of people’s part in it.
+Handmade brush strokes made it seem more approachable and reminded of people’s part in all of it.

 The second illustration is a cover image for an issue released in the fall when new students roll in.
 I asked the chief editor what themes were going to be prevalent, since I wanted the illustration to cover them as well as possible.
-They were community, points of view, technology and the university itself, which is how I ended up with a recording screen and in it a circle of little fellas all looking from their points of view the tree of knowledge, aka the university and all the different fruits it grows in different directions.
+They were community, points of view, technology and the university itself, which is how I ended up with a recording screen and in it a circle of little humanoid characters all looking from their points of view the tree of knowledge, aka the university and all the different fruits it grows in different directions.

 The third illustration was for an essay about trending girl aesthetics, especially the clean girl aesthetic, and consumerism.
-One must have money to be able to follow trends and fashion trends often target girls as was the focus in the essay, so in the illustration I placed a girl in the traditional place of an older man’s head on bill.
+One must have money to be able to follow trends and fashion trends often target girls as was the focus in the essay, so in the illustration I placed a girl in the traditional place of an older man’s head on bills.
 The surrounding imagery depicts global influence and means of validation.

 Animated illustration